-Severe withdrawal but manageable in this level of care requires the client meet a or b:
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications Severe withdrawal but manageable in this level of care requires the client meet a or b: a.

-- a.
 The client is experiencing signs and symptoms of severe withdrawal, or there is evidence that severe withdrawal symptoms are imminent.
-The severe withdrawal syndrome is assessed as manageable at this level of care; or - b.
-There is a strong likelihood that the client, who requires medication, will not complete detoxification at another level of service and enter into continued treatment or self-help recovery. - [1.]
+The severe withdrawal syndrome is assessed as manageable at this level of care; or b.
+There is a strong likelihood that the client, who requires medication, will not complete detoxification at another level of service and enter into continued treatment or self-help recovery.
+[1.]
 The client requires medication and has a recent history of detoxification at a less intensive level of care, marked by past and current inability to complete detoxification and enter into continuing addiction treatment.
-The client continues to have insufficient skills or supports to complete detoxification; or - [2.]
-The client has a recent history of detoxification at less intensive levels of service that is marked by the inability to complete detoxification or to enter into continuing addiction treatment, and the client continues to have insufficient skills to complete detoxification; or - [3.]
+The client continues to have insufficient skills or supports to complete detoxification; or [2.]
+The client has a recent history of detoxification at less intensive levels of service that is marked by the inability to complete detoxification or to enter into continuing addiction treatment, and the client continues to have insufficient skills to complete detoxification; or [3.]
 The client has a comorbid physical emotional, behavioral, or cognitive condition that is manageable in a level III.7-D setting but which increases the clinical severity of the withdrawal and complicates detoxification.

-The client's co-morbid physical condition, if any, is manageable in an ASAM Level III.7-D setting but increases the clinical severity of the withdrawal and complicates detoxification.

-Dimension 3: Emotional, Behavioral or Cognitive Conditions or Complications

-The client's co-morbid emotional, behavioral, or cognitive condition, if any, is manageable in an ASAM Level III.7-D setting but increases the clinical severity of the withdrawal and complicates detoxification.

-- 1. The individual is assessed as needing a more/less intensive level of care and: - a.
+Dimension 2: Biomedical Conditions The client's co-morbid physical condition, if any, is manageable in an ASAM Level III.7-D setting but increases the clinical severity of the withdrawal and complicates detoxification.
+Dimension 3: Psychiatric and Cognitive Conditions The client's co-morbid emotional, behavioral, or cognitive condition, if any, is manageable in an ASAM Level III.7-D setting but increases the clinical severity of the withdrawal and complicates detoxification.
+EXCLUSION CRITERIA - 1.
+The individual is assessed as needing a more/less intensive level of care and: - a.
 Such a program is available to the individual - b.
 Such a program is accessible to the individual - 2.
 There is no evidence that the individual is intoxicated or at risk of substance withdrawal - 3.
 The individual has medical impairments/conditions that render treatment at this level of care ineffective/unsafe - 4.
 The individual presents with emotional, behavioral, or cognitive conditions and complications to a degree that render treatment at this level of care ineffective/unsafe - 5.
 The individual refuses agreement to follow program structure/rules to such a degree as to render treatment at this level of care ineffective/unsafe - 6.
-The individual does not give voluntary consent for treatment at this level of care or there is no order to treatment for involuntary admission pursuant to Florida Statutes, Chapter 397

-Meets continued stay criteria as outlined below:

-Meets criteria in Dimension 1.
+The individual does not give voluntary consent for treatment at this level of care or there is no order to treatment for involuntary admission pursuant to Florida Statutes, Chapter 397 CONTINUED STAY CRITERIA Meets continued stay criteria as outlined below: Meets criteria in Dimension 1.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications

-The client's status in this dimension is characterized by one of the following:

-- a.
-Continues in this level of care until withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or - b.
+The client's status in this dimension is characterized by one of the following: a.
+Continues in this level of care until withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or b.
 Signs and symptoms of withdrawal have failed to respond to treatment and have intensified, such that transfer to a more intensive level of service is indicated.
+DISCHARGE CRITERIA Meets ASAM discharge criteria as outlined below: